VenalityXT/OSI-Model/README.md

 ---

 The Transport Layer manages end-to-end communication between systems.
-It builds on routing by ensuring data reaches the correct service on the destination host using ports and connection logic.
+It builds on routing by delivering data to the correct service on a host using ports and connection logic.

 <img width="594" height="239" alt="image" src="https://github.com/user-attachments/assets/812a0ac9-b481-43cc-9fa3-69cfbf2ae414" />

-This layer determines reliability and flow control.
+This layer defines how reliable or fast communication should be.

-**Major Things to Know**
+**Key Things to Know**
-- Ports
+- Uses port numbers
-- TCP vs UDP
-- Connection states

-**TCP vs UDP**
-- TCP is reliable, ordered, and connection-based
+- Supports TCP and UDP
-- UDP is faster, connectionless, and does not guarantee delivery

-**Real-World Examples**
-- pfSense or OPNsense firewall rules allowing or blocking ports
-- Wireshark capturing TCP handshakes
-- IDS alerts for port scans or SYN floods
+- Tracks connection state

+TCP provides reliable, ordered delivery, while UDP prioritizes speed and low overhead.
+Firewalls commonly enforce policy at this layer by controlling which ports and protocols are allowed.

+> [!NOTE]
+> Although IP addressing belongs to Layer 3, Layer 4 still depends on IP addresses to establish end-to-end communication between hosts.

 **Common Problems | Simple Checks**

-Service unreachable | Confirm correct port is open
+Service unreachable | Verify the correct port is open
-Connection timeout | Check firewall rules and TCP state
+Connection timeout | Inspect firewall rules and transport state
-Intermittent issues | Inspect retransmissions and packet loss
+Intermittent connectivity | Check retransmissions and packet loss
-Port scan detected | Review firewall and IDS logs
+Unexpected scans | Review firewall and intrusion alerts

 ---